How to Apply

 Factors impacting the amount and type of financial aid you are offered include:

-- Your Financial Need (COA minus EFC)
+- Your Financial Need (Tuition & Costs minus SAI)

 - Timing of your application